Wind Turbine Project

 Concerning (oil) lease areas: It seems the East Coast is ignorant of what the West Coast went through in the 1960's when their beaches were so covered with tar balls from offshore drilling that you could not walk the beaches without getting tar on your feet.

-The entities to watch (for bad behavior) are
+The energy industry entities to watch (for bad behavior) are

-These are the companies that are putting full-page 'we are green' ads into the newspaper --- then, a few months later, inserting themselves (e.g. Dominion), directly or indirectly, into government agencies to stop the development of relatively clean, relatively interminable energy resources.
+These are the companies that are putting full-page 'we are green' ads into the newspaper --- then, a few months later, inserting themselves (for example, Dominion), directly or indirectly, into government agencies to stop the development of relatively clean, relatively interminable energy resources.

-These are the companies that are putting full-page 'we are green' ads into the newspaper --- then, a few months later, fouling the Gulf of Mexico and stone-walling the investigation into who was responsible for taking all the drilling 'shortcuts' (e.g. BP --- next, Shell in Alaska).
+These are the companies that are putting full-page 'we are green' ads into the newspaper --- then, a few months later, fouling the Gulf of Mexico and stone-walling the investigation into who was responsible for taking all the drilling 'shortcuts' (for example, BP in the Gulf --- then, Shell in Alaska).

-If these companies are 'people' (per recent Supreme Court ruling), they are not good citizens.
-They should not be allowed to distort our elections with money distributed by their CEO's --- with no distribution to political organizations in proportion to the wishes of the company investors and employees.
+If these energy 'companies are people' (per recent Supreme Court ruling), they are not good citizens.
+They should not be allowed to distort our elections and legislation with money distributed by their CEO's.
+The CEO's are not super-majority owners in these companies.

 The investors (and employees) have no say in how the political donations are distributed, yet, if it weren't for them, these companies would fall down.
 The investors are propping up these companies (and their CEO's) --- in this nearly-a-Ponzi-scheme called the stock market.